Via Lingua International Advisory Board

 Dr. Elena M. Garate

-Elena M. Garate, Ph.D., is a retired faculty member in the ESL department at Santa Monica College, where she is responsible for developing materials and teaching in a program designed to utilize technology to enhance classroom experiences through interactive programs.
+Elena M. Garate, Ph.D., is president of EMG Consulting and is a retired faculty member in the ESL department at Santa Monica College, where she was responsible for developing materials and teaching in a program designed to utilize technology to enhance classroom experiences through interactive programs.
 Dr. Garate, the former Dean of International Education at SMC, where she developed the largest community college program for international students in California, continues to consult as an expert in the field of international higher education, developing and promoting international programs in the USA and abroad.
 She is currently a member of the board of directors of the International Institute of LA and an advisory board member for English Language Services (ELS) and the USC Marshall School of Business CIBEAR Board.

 Mark W. Harris